walterfreeman/ast101/syllabus.md

 * You have a suggestion that will improve your experience in the course as a whole or the lecture portion specifically
 * Something is badly wrong in your lab that your TA can’t fix, or that you don’t feel comfortable discussing with them
 * You will miss a large amount of work
-* You need high-level assistance with anything in our class or with the university
+* You need high-level assistance with anything in our class or at the university

 #### The TA's
 The lab teaching assistants are PhD students in physics who work as junior instructors as part of their training.